biagioo/Garage-App/notes.md

 redirect to all garages page

-home button -- are we allowed to refresh the page? was thinking of doin this for my home page button
+home button -- duplicates cars in the each garage